the-anna-project/annad/doc/concept/connection.md

 mapped onto the connection space.
 Here similarities between information, and similarities between behaviors can be calculated.
 In the connection space information are represented by the coordinates of input trees.
-Each vector, that is a list of coordinates, reflects one character.
+Each vector, that is a list of coordinates, reflects a specific reusable feature of an input sequence.
 The distance calculation is done with respect to the input tree's coordinates.
 You can think of the joined coordinates of the input tree as a drawn information path in multi dimensional space.
 Information paths in the surrounding area are evidence of some kind of similarity.
 Over time the information paths are formed while each dimension is pulling on the peers of the information path into their own direction.
 That way a balanced alignment is achieved that makes each information path unique.
 The same concept that applies to information paths also applies to behavior paths, but only on a different problem domain.
 Here behavior is mapped to an executable CLG tree, which coordinates are mapped onto the multi dimensional connection space.

 The following picture illustrates the multi dimensional connection space.
 For simplicity it only shows three dimensions.
 Here we see two different paths.
 It doesn't matter if they are information or behavior paths.
-The same principle applies to each of them.
+The same principle applies to both of them.
 We see some peers are pretty near to each other.
 A smaller distance is an indicator for common connection patterns which are aligned over time.